Uber's IPO underwriters recommend buying, estimate deep losses

-SAN FRANCISCO (Reuters) - Underwriters of Uber Technologies’ initial public offering on Tuesday overwhelmingly recommended the company’s shares, even as they estimated deeper losses than previously expected for the ride-hailing service this year.
+SAN FRANCISCO, June 4 (Reuters) - The underwriters of Uber Technologies’ initial public offering on Tuesday overwhelmingly recommended the company’s shares, even as they estimated deeper losses than previously expected for the ride-hailing service this year.

-With the end of a quiet period related to Uber’s disastrous IPO last month, at least 16 banks involved in the public listing initiated analyst coverage of the company, all of them positive except for Citi’s “neutral” rating.

 “Uber is a transformational company that should benefit from secular shifts to the sharing economy (Rides), time saving services (Eats), and more efficient marketplace evolution (Freight),” Bank of America analyst Justin Post wrote in his report, setting a $53 price target.